Arsmeen/ollama-chat-shell/README.md

 Remember, on first run, if no model downloaded with ollama, this chat will wait until model downloads, so this time is depends of model and your internet speed.

+If the model did not respond for a long time and the error "⚠️ TypeError: fetch failed" appeared in the chat - the model is too "heavy" for your hardware, look for a smaller version or another one.

 ## Quick Features

 - Clean chat interface for text conversations with Ollama models